 - North-West of Jones Bank MCZ community analysis (2016) – Biotope classification using benthic community statistical analysis of data gathered to provide evidence to underpin the MCZ designation.
 The analysis supports the presence of subtidal coarse sediment, subtidal sand and subtidal mud.
 The analysis also supports the presence of sea-pen and burrowing megafauna communities

-- North-West of Jones Bank MCZ Post-survey site report (2015) – Data from the 2012 verification survey have been analysed by Cefas.
-The survey confirmed the presence of Subtidal coarse sediment, Subtidal sand and Subtidal mud.
+- North-West of Jones Bank MCZ Post-survey site report (2015) – Data from the 2012 verification survey and the 2012 Gardline survey have been analysed by Cefas.
+These data were used to produce an updated habitat map for the site and confirmed the presence of Subtidal coarse sediment, Subtidal sand and Subtidal mud.
 The survey also identified the presence of an additional broad-scale habitat, Subtidal mixed sediments, and a Feature of Conservation Importance (FOCI), Sea-pen and burrowing megafauna communities.

 - North-West of Jones Bank MCZ monitoring report (2017) – Data from the 2017 monitoring survey enabled the formation of a baseline monitoring assessment for the broad-scale habitat 'Subtidal mud' and associated 'Sea-pen and Burrowing Megafauna Communities' habitat FOCI.
 Samples acquired during this survey improved our understanding of the distribution of both these habitats.